TaylanUB/scheme-bytestructures/README.md

 keeps implementation-specific features to a minimum except for the FFI-heavy parts.*

-A "bytestructure descriptor" describes a layout for the contents of a bytevector, or how the bytes are to be accessed and converted into Scheme objects.
+A "bytestructure descriptor" describes a logic for the contents of a bytevector, or how its bytes are to be accessed and converted into Scheme objects.

 You can think of it like C's weak typing/type-casting system.

-Every bytestructure descriptor is of a certain type, which can be either compound, meaning that its instances can contain other descriptors (e.g. a vector type whose instances describe vectors of a certain length and contained type), or not compound, meaning that its instances only describe how to convert a sequence of bytes into a Scheme object (e.g. an "integer" type whose instances can have a specific size, endianness, etc.).
+Every bytestructure descriptor if of a certain type, which can define what it means to index through it (e.g. a vector type that calculates an offset by multiplying a given index with the size of the type of the vector instance), and what it means to reference it or assign to it (e.g. an "integer" type that encodes and decodes byte-sequences as numbers of a specific size, endianness, etc.).

 Creating bytestructure descriptors